Growing in the City

 To limit impacts to the neighbourhood, loading the products into a delivery truck would be allowed one time per day, between 7 a.m. and 8 p.m. on a weekday or Saturday; and between 10 a.m. and 8 p.m. on Sunday or a holiday.

-The staff report with the proposed changes was presented to Council on July 28, 2016 and can be viewed here (item J. 3.)
+More information can also be found in the staff report that was presented to Council on July 28, 2016, available here (item J. 3.)

 Here are some of the ways you can start 'Growing in the City':